Skip to content

 Conda Docker Image

 Ultralytics Conda Docker images are also available from DockerHub.
-These images are based on Miniconda3 and are an simple way to start using ultralytics in a Conda environment.
+These images are based on Miniconda3 and provide a straightforward way to start using ultralytics in a Conda environment.

 # Set image name as a variable